pumpncode/unabbreviated-fresh/docs/canary/advanced/app-wrapper.md

 app.appWrapper(AppWrapper);
 ```

-Every `ctx.render()` call will include the app wrapper component by default,
+Every `context.render()` call will include the app wrapper component by default,
 unless opted out.

 Note that only one app wrapper component is supported per